Saul-Good-Homie/TNW-clone/README.md

-In this project, I am creating a greyscale visual hierarchy of the Smashing.com home page and importing google fonts.
-This project is a practice in design elements and typography.
+In this project, I am creating a semi-clone of The Next Web [homepage](https://thenextweb.com/).
+The page strucutre is cloned but the content is missing.
+The purpose of this project is to practice using media queries to make repsonsive website designs.
+This website has media queries at 900px and 700px.

 CSS Project from [The Odin Project](https://www.theodinproject.com/lessons/building-with-responsive-design)